EsmaeilNourani/lifestylefactors-entities-annotation-docs/relations.md

 4. No statistical association: _LSF is not associated with disease_.
 Examples:
     * A __LSF__ is **not** associated with a __disease__.
     * There is no association between __LSF__ and __disease__.
-    * There is a association between __LSF__ and __disease__, but **no significance**.

 ### What **NOT** to annotate:
 1. Hypothetical statements:

-    “Here we study the link between LSF and disease”
+    “Here we study the link between LSF and disease” "It is possible to suspect a relationship between ESRD and insecticides or pesticides".
+    "LSF might be involved in Dis". → Take context into consideration in case this is no more than a hypothesis.

-2. No statistical significance:
+2. Tendency but no statistical significance :

-    “We **did not** find the relationship between LSF and disease to be statistically significant”
+    “We **did not** find the relationship between LSF and disease to be statistically significant” / "There is an association between __LSF__ and __disease__, but **no significance**".

     _or_

-    No statement about a correlation or statistical significance:
+3.No statement about a correlation or statistical significance (no statistical test performed):

     “A majority percentage of HIV-positive MSM engage in unprotected sexual behavior”. → other individuals without HIV could have the same behavior.
+    "LSF1 treated disease in 4 individuals and LSF2 caused disease in 7 individuals". → do not annotate anything.
+    "A total of 45% of children receiving LSF had no symptom recurrence of Disease". → no statistical test was performed.

     _or_

     Observation:

     “Cannabis is the most widely used illicit substance in the United States with especially high prevalence of use among those with psychiatric disorders.”

-3. LSF that is a part of a bigger Named entity: sleep in multiple sleep latency test (MSLT)
+4. LSF that is a part of a bigger Named entity: sleep in multiple sleep latency test (MSLT)
-4. Do NOT annotate "... in/among LSF/DIS":
+5. Do NOT annotate "... in/among LSF/DIS":

     __Dairy farmers__ is not part of relation: Among __dairy farmers__, moreover, __lung cancer__ SMRs showed a significant downward trend across the quartiles of increasing __length of work__.

-5. Statistical associations should not be annotated if p-value is greater than 0.05.
+6. Statistical associations should not be annotated if p-value is greater than 0.05.
+7. Statistical associations should not be annotated if CI encompasses 1.0.
+8. Inconsistent/Debatable evidence → do not annotate.

 ### Special rules for relationships: